rohit--jain/RaspberryPi_Audio_Communication/code/Run_Instructions.md

 [1] Install python3 pip package for sound meter.
 For details refer: https://github.com/shichao-an/soundmeter You may need to install extra python packages along the way to complete this step.

+[2] If soundmeter doesn't run directly from command line then do this step:

-[2] Add entry to PATH variable for '/home/pi/.local/bin' To do this you need to sudo nano ~/.bashrc and add following lines at the end:
+Add entry to PATH variable for '/home/pi/.local/bin' To do this you need to sudo nano ~/.bashrc and add following lines at the end: